Reference documentation for deal.II version GIT relicensing-1062-gc06da148b8 2024-07-15 19:20:02+00:00

 Thus, the functions for assembling matrices, right hand side and error estimates below exhibit that these loops are all generic and can be programmed in the same way.

-This program is related to step-12b, in that it uses MeshWorker and discontinuous Galerkin methods.
-While there, we solved an advection problem, here it is a diffusion problem.
+This program is related to step-12, in that it uses MeshWorker and discontinuous Galerkin methods.
+There we solved an advection problem, while here it is a diffusion problem.
 Here, we also use multigrid preconditioning and a theoretically justified error estimator, see Karakashian and Pascal (2003).
 The multilevel scheme was discussed in detail in Kanschat (2004).
 The adaptive iteration and its convergence have been discussed (for triangular meshes) in Hoppe, Kanschat, and Warburton (2009).

 The commented program